rpastijn/stuff/dir-multitenant/application-containers.md

 Pluggable database altered.
 ````

+In this example, all hard-coded PDB names have been removed and replaced by the variables from `sys_context` so that when the statement is executed inside a new PDB, it automatically adopts to this new PDB name.

 One of the things we can do now is create a new user and create some objects for this user.